Pug: In popular culture

+The 1984 science-fiction film Dune included a Pug as a family pet; an inclusion which the director, David Lynch, "refuse[d] to answer" questions about.

+A Pug named Willy appeared in the British soap opera EastEnders between 1985 and 1992.
+Willy was the constant companion of Ethel Skinner, played by Gretchen Franklin.

-The 1989 film The Adventures of Milo and Otis features a pug named Otis, known as "Poosky" in its original 1986 Japanese version The Adventures of Chatran.
+The 1989 film The Adventures of Milo and Otis features a Pug named Otis, known as "Poosky" in the original 1986 Japanese version, The Adventures of Chatran.

-The Men in Black film series features Frank, a fictional talking pug portrayed by animal actor Mushu.
+The Men in Black film series features Frank, a fictional talking Pug portrayed by animal actor Mushu.